-Achlada much of Achlada is filled with old buildings and ruins, but there are also wonderfully restored houses, two delightful small Kafeneia in the old centre and two at the roadside by the main church above the village.
+Achlada much of Achlada is filled with old buildings and ruins, but there are also wonderfully restored houses, two delightful small Kafeneia in the old center, and two at the roadside by the main church above the village.
 The views are magnificent.
 On the way up to Achlada from the National Road be sure to look out for the sign to the Old Fountain, a great place to sit and admire the views over the Agia Pelagia peninsula and beyond to Dia island.
 The old fountain, well-worn and carved with insignia and dates, still gurgles fresh water.
-About 25 minutes from the centre of Heraklion by car - west on the National Road and the same turn left as to Agia Pelagia (the second turn thus sign-posted after you've passed the signed right turn to Made/Athina Palace).
+About 25 minutes from the center of Heraklion by car - west on the National Road and the same turn left as to Agia Pelagia (the second turn thus sign-posted after you've passed the signed right turn to Made/Athina Palace).

-Karteros a few kilometres from the airport on the Old national road, east of Heraklion, you pass a BP petrol station selling large earthenware pots and if you look carefully a right turn is sign-posted (bearing the British Horse Society logo) to the Riding centre of Crete.
+Karteros a few kilometers from the airport on the Old national road, east of Heraklion, you pass a BP petrol station selling large earthenware pots and if you look carefully a right turn is sign-posted (bearing the British Horse Society logo) to the Riding center of Crete.
 Here you can enjoy horse or pony rides, horse and wagon tours along the nearby canyon and at certain times, wonderful traditional Cretan meals - food is cooked in a traditional oven.
 Also, at certain times you will see Raki (Tsikoudia), which is the Cretan equivalent of Grappa, being made.
 Tel: 2810-380 244.
 Best to telephone for times and availability.

 Amoudara (or Ammoudara) west of Heraklion is home to a long and popular stretch of sandy beach and the luxurious Candia Maris hotel among others of varying standards.
 Restaurants, tavernas, cafes, music bars, gift and jewelry shops are available along the road, with some beach-side tavernas.
 You can continue from here by car to Rogdia.
-For movie fans, or those with the need for a big screen, there is the new 5-screen multiplex cinema "Technopolis", with cafe and fast-food offerings to quell the pangs of hunger after the excitement and drama fades.
+For movie fans or those with the need for a big screen, there is the new 5-screen multiplex cinema "Technopolis", with cafe and fast-food offerings to quell the pangs of hunger after the excitement and drama fade.
 A bus to Amoudara can be taken outside the Astoria cinema (next to the Astoria hotel) on Eleftherias square.
 The tiny hut/kiosk there sells tickets and it's best to buy tickets for the return as well.

 Made ("Mathvay") formerly part of Lygaria - let's give you a different view.
-Small and boasting one occasionally-open taverna, seasonally open mini market and a beach bar interestingly woven into the rocks on one side of the small bay (though this tends to play the cursed dance-thump music pleasing employees more than guests).
+Small and boasting one occasionally-open taverna, seasonally open mini market, and a beach bar interestingly woven into the rocks on one side of the small bay (though this tends to play the cursed dance-thump music pleasing employees more than guests).
 Above the beach bar - where you can also eat, is the cliff-clinging Athina Palace hotel, with its several large swimming pools and a steep climb from most of its rooms (with expectedly fine views) to the entrance.
-20 Minutes from the centre on the National Road, heading west, in the direction of Rethymno.
+20 minutes from the center on the National Road, heading west, in the direction of Rethymno.

 Kapetaniana Village, Kapetaniana is a small village perched at an altitude of 800 meters on the Asterousia range, on the west side of the Κophinas peak.
 This small village commands a magnificent view of the Libyan Sea and combines in harmonious ways the wilderness of the mountain and the serenity and benefits of the sea.